Roof Decking Code Requirements: All You Need To Know

 It's important to know the roof sheathing code adopted by the local jurisdiction.
 Even though not all jurisdictions demand a permit for roof sheathing work, any repairs must nonetheless adhere to the relevant code that is in force at the time of the work.
 The roof sheathing code that was in effect at the time of the roof's original construction should also be known in order to confirm the roof cover's compliance.

-• Specific fastener schedules or inspection protocols
+- Specific fastener schedules or nailing patterns for decking

-• Additional edge support or blocking requirements
+- Additional edge support or blocking requirements at panel joints

-• Modified span tables or underlayment triggers
+- Modified span tables or minimum panel thickness

 To verify your local sheathing code: